“Play is the primary way children were designed to learn.”

 2. Passionate early childhood educators

 We get it.
-It’s not always easy leaving your child.
+It’s not always easy leaving your child in a new space.
 When you do, you want to make sure they are in the best of hands.

 You want to know that the people looking after them are: